 Mothers shared with us …

 Ingrid: I really think the weekend offered the girls an opportunity to see each other as individuals and to respect and admire that … rather than struggling to be the same.
 My daughter was full of enthusiasm and confidence the evening after and was desperate to remember and tell every little detail that she had experienced in the workshop … a great change from the apprehensive daughter I dropped off in the morning, also there was lots more questions and open discussion all evening.
-Jane held us all in the most respectful way and created the perfect level of depth so that we felt connected without delving into anybody’s “stuff”” and offered our girls just the right blend of practical knowledge and mystery.
+We were all held us all in the most respectful way and created the perfect level of depth so that we felt connected without delving into anybody’s “stuff”” and offered our girls just the right blend of practical knowledge and mystery.

 Anh: I thought this day was very beneficial and enjoyable and I believe that it will have lasting benefits for our girls.